 Protection - Access

-- The system does not support ADFS Authentication with MTR.
+- The system does not support ADFS Authentication.
 Support can be made available when using an on-premise installation.

 - Access controls are enforced to ensure only authorized users can access the cloud service and data.

 - Role-based access controls are implemented for segregation of duty.
 For more information on roles in the BIMcollab environment, consult the article Roles within the BIMcollab environment.

 - The production and non-production environments are separated to prevent unauthorized access or changes to information assets.